 Trade-in prices for good condition iPhones

-Below is a chart of the trade-in values for four popular iPhones: the 7 and 7 Plus (32GB) and the 6S and 6S Plus (16GB).
-As you can see, our trade-in program guarantees the highest cash prices in all but one case.
-We hate to say this, but if you have a 16GB iPhone 6S on T-Mobile, you might want to trade it in with Gazelle, which pays $20 more than we do.
-In three other cases, our prices are matched by our competitors.
-But in every other case, you’ll get more cash by sending your old iPhone to us.
+Below is a chart of the trade-in values the iPhone 7 and 7 Plus (32GB) for every carrier.
+As you can see, our trade-in program guarantees the highest cash prices in every case.
 We also pay the highest prices for damaged or broken phones.

 Beware describing your old iPhone as “flawless”